 Step 4: If an application is rejected, apply to a dispute resolution scheme

-If the credit provider rejects an application under section 72(4) or does not respond to the application within the timeframes required under section 72(5), the debtor can apply to the dispute resolution scheme of which the credit provider is a member for assistance in resolving the dispute (see ‘Solving disputes with creditors’ in Chapter 5.10: Unauthorised transactions and ePayments Code).
+If the credit provider rejects an application under section 72(4) of the NCC or does not respond to the application within the timeframes required under section 72(5) of the NCC, the debtor can apply to the dispute resolution scheme of which the credit provider is a member for assistance in resolving the dispute (see ‘Solving disputes with creditors’ in Chapter 5.10: Unauthorised transactions and ePayments Code).

-A credit provider that rejects a hardship application will not be allowed to take enforcement action within 14 days from the day the credit provider has given its notice of rejection (s 72(4)(b)).
+A credit provider that rejects a hardship application will not be allowed to take enforcement action within 14 days from the day the credit provider has given its notice of rejection (s 72(4)(b) NCC).

-The debtor can apply to a court for an order that the credit provider change the contract (s 74).
-An application under section 74 can only be made if the debtor has already applied to the credit provider for the change under section 72 of the NCC.
+The debtor can apply to a court for an order that the credit provider change the contract (s 74 NCC).
+An application under section 74 of the NCC can only be made if the debtor has already applied to the credit provider for the change under section 72 of the NCC.